maweeks/test-docs/docs/faq.md

 [Home](./index.html) &nbsp; [Help Guide](./help.html) &nbsp; [FAQ](./faq.html) &nbsp; [Fleet Pond website](http://fleetpond.org.uk/)

 _**WARNING: We plan to change the way that the app data is stored for the app, hopefully before the end of the year.
-We recommend that you wait to create your app until that has been done as it will make it far easier and give you more customisability options.**_
+We recommend that you wait to create your app until that has been done as it will make it far easier and give you more customisation options.**_

-## FAQ
+## F.A.Q.

 If you have questions that are not covered below you can reach out to us at [enquiries.fleetpondapp@gmail.com](mailto:enquiries.fleetpondapp@gmail.com).